 The recent national trend within the defence sector has been a progressive series of budget reductions, although the concentration of effort towards front-line forces has led to the consolidation of the position of Portsmouth Naval Base.
 The long-term assessment is that naval activity within Portsmouth Harbour will remain stable at around the present level.

 Despite this long-term prediction, there are some sites around the harbour which are now surplus to MoD requirements and are due for release.
 The future use of these sites is in the process of being determined, and each has its own set of issues to be considered.
 Cumulatively, the land being released is significant given its scale and urban location, so agreeing and implementing the best possible developments is of great importance to the future of Portsmouth, Gosport and Fareham.
-The local plan system, together with the production of development briefs, and other supplementary planning guidance has the key role in shaping future land use, although an overview of the body of sites is also required.

 Security requirements impose limits on the integration of the MoD's activities on their operational land with other interests.
 There is interest from local authorities in working with the MoD on nature, landscape and heritage conservation and, where possible, public use.